MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     Additional information for this command:

-    -   The **/tpd**: specifies the full path to the TPD file.
+    -   The **/tpd**: specifies the full path and name of the exported AD RMS configuration data file.
 The full parameter name is **TpdFilePath**.

     -   The **/otpd**: specifies the output file name for the configuration data file without the key.
 The full parameter name is **OutPfxFile**.
-If you do not specify this parameter, the output file defaults to the original file name with the suffix **_keyless**, and stored in the current folder.
+If you do not specify this parameter, the output file defaults to the original file name with the suffix **_keyless**, and it is stored in the current folder.

     -   The **/opem**: specifies the output file name for the PEM file, which contains the extracted key.
 The full parameter name is **OutPemFile**.
-If you do not specify this parameter, the output file defaults to the original file name with the suffix **_key**, and stored in the current folder.
+If you do not specify this parameter, the output file defaults to the original file name with the suffix **_key**, and it is stored in the current folder.

     -   If you don't specify the password when you run this command (by using the **TpdPassword** full parameter name or **pwd** short parameter name), you will be prompted to specify it.

     To see Help for this tool, which includes a description, usage, and examples, run TpdUtil.exe with no parameters.